 Maya Jasanoff is the Coolidge Professor of History at Harvard University.

 Lonnie G. Bunch III

 A Fool's Errand: Creating the National Museum of African American History and Culture in the Age of Bush, Obama, and Trump (Smithsonian Books, September 2019)

 Lonnie G. Bunch III discussed the dynamic process it took to open the National Museum of African American History and Culture in September 2016, in lively conversation with Dr. R. Scott Stephenson, President & CEO of the Museum of the American Revolution.
 This evening program included an opportunity to purchase a book signed by the author.

 Lonnie G. Bunch III is the 14th Secretary of the Smithsonian Institution and Founding Director of the Smithsonian National Museum of African American History and Culture.

 The Will of the People: The Revolutionary Birth of America (Belknap Press, September 2019)

-T. H. Breen will show how ordinary Americans, far from the halls of power and the fields of battle, turned a faltering rebellion into an enduring Revolution to create a country based on the will of the people.
-This evening program includes a book signing with the author.
+T. H. Breen showed how ordinary Americans, far from the halls of power and the fields of battle, turned a faltering rebellion into an enduring Revolution to create a country based on the will of the people.
+This evening program included a book signing with the author.